 The most common opinion among hardware enthusiasts about this gray area of compatibility is that you don't need to worry about the QVL for consumer PC configurations, while it might be critical to stick to lists in a professional environment such as high-end server farms or similar solutions.

 The QVL published by a manufacturer is only a snapshot of the compatible RAM modules on the market at that time, as they probably can't test every single RAM model on the market (with new models being released continuously).
-No QVL will include every single type of memory that will work with that motherboard, and the manufacturer may review the RAM compatibility of a particular motherboard through BIOS updates but not by updating its QVL.
+No QVL will include every single type of memory that will work with a specific motherboard, and the manufacturer may review the RAM compatibility of a particular motherboard through BIOS updates, but not by updating its QVL.

-If you want to be as safe as possible, especially if you're thinking of building your next PC using an AMD Ryzen (even newer versions) that in recent times tend to be more demanding with RAM compatibility than Intel, checking the QVL for the motherboard choice will definitely have its benefits.
+If you want to be as safe as possible, especially if you're thinking of building your next PC using an AMD Ryzen (even newer generations) that in recent times tend to be more demanding with RAM compatibility than Intel, checking the QVL for the motherboard you are going to buy it will definitely have its benefits.